LeoJiang1993/StevensCSSATech2018/first_week.md

 # Python Basic

 ## Source
-I recommand you to read the runoob (http://www.runoob.com/python3/python3-tutorial.html) python3 tutorial.
+I recommend you to read the runoob (http://www.runoob.com/python3/python3-tutorial.html) python3 tutorial.
 It is in chinese and really not a long one...

 If you wanna read more, please refer to the Python3 documents.
 Actually, I haven't read through out it yet...
 ## Environment